Agenda

 3:00 - 4:00: Day 1 Speakers Panel Discussion

-This panel discussion will allow attendees an opportunity to query regulatory experts as an open interchange of hot topics, compelling questions, and day-to-day issues.
+This panel discussion allows attendees an opportunity to query regulatory experts as an open interchange of hot topics, compelling questions, and day-to-day issues.

 Main Conference